-In 13th century, history of Bodrum Castle started in Halicarnassus where this ancient city was under the control of Byzantium Empire.
+In the 13th century, history of Bodrum Castle started in Halicarnassus where this ancient city was under the control of the Byzantium Empire.

 They had found a good spot and now they had to find funding and building materials.

 Castle of St. Peter was a refuge for Christians in Asia Minor.
-Faithful Catholics consist of 50 knights and 150 mercenaries were living in the castle.
+Faithful Catholics consisting of 50 knights and 150 mercenaries were living in the castle.
 They neither attempted to occupy lands behind the castle walls nor connected with the local Turkish and Greek population.
-They were living by their own but the things were different now between the Knights and the Ottoman Empire.
+They were living on their own, but the things were different now between the Knights and the Ottoman Empire.

-Ottoman Emperor Mehmet II attacked Halicarnassus.
+The Ottoman Emperor Mehmet II attacked Halicarnassus.
 It was the same year he conquered Istanbul in 1453 but he failed.
-Years later, he tried it once more in 1480 and repelled by the Knights of the order again.
-His fleet of galleys could only damage English tower and the seafront walls.
+Years later, he tried it once more in 1480 and was repelled by the Knights of the Order again.
+His fleet of galleys could only damage the English tower and the seafront walls.

 This time the Sultan was not directly targeting Bodrum.
 He laid siege to the Headquarter of the Knights in Rhodes with more than 200,000 soldiers in 1522.
 The Knights fell and one of the Suleyman’s terms of surrender was handing over the castles in Kos and Bodrum to the empire.

-As a result of Turkish War of Independence which was led by Mustafa Kemal Ataturk, the founding father of Republic of Turkey, Italians withdrew their soldiers to Kos and Rhodes on 5th of July, 1921.
-From now on, Bodrum was a part of the young republic offering a brighter future.
+As a result of the Turkish War of Independence, which was led by Mustafa Kemal Ataturk, the founding father of Republic of Turkey, Italians withdrew their soldiers to Kos and Rhodes on 5th of July 1921.
+From then on, Bodrum was a part of the young republic offering a brighter future.